Code-Institute-Submissions/clacken-dev-ms1/README.md

 - Colour Scheme

     - The main theme for the site revolves around neutral tones, pastels and dark colours.
 This is kept from being too heavy by adding light sections and colours for relief.
-        The idea for having a dark theme was to convey the idea of strength, power and determination, as opposed to a light theme such as a hotel gym which conveys more the idea of health and realtively light exercise such as treadmill.
+        The idea for having a dark theme was to convey the idea of strength, power and determination, as opposed to a light theme such as a hotel gym website which conveys more the idea of health and realtively light exercise such as treadmill.
+The dark design was seen in several other gym websites, such as [One Life Fitness](https://onelifefitness.ie) and is effective at communicating a modern, challenging and motivating type of gym experience.
         The colours are also used to break up the sections into their respective areas and make the page styling quite dynamic.
 The colour red is used for section headings as this symbolises action, strength, energy and passion.
 The positive effect of the colour red is that it attracts attention, motivates and stimulates the user and also gives feelings of courage and confidence.
 These are all useful reactions as they are directly related to fitness and exercise, especially powerful and dynamic movements such the ones offered at Gym World.